-- Hildale's foothill and canyon areas are outstanding amenities that are growing in popularity. - The UEP is in the process of planning for expansion of current park and trail assets, and they are open to partnerships with the cities. - Each of the park areas have an identity that can be built-from. - As Hildale expands to the west (near the highway), there seems to be an opportunity to build a public open space / concert venue in the hillside area. - Hildale enjoys a good relationship with federal land managers, and has discussed new arrangements for parcels that are adjacent and/or within city limits.
+OPPORTUNITIES CONSTRAINTS Hildale's foothill and canyon areas are outstanding amenities that are growing in popularity.
+Many of the current park and recreation facilities in the area are not currently owned directly by the Cities. • The UEP is in the process of planning for expansion of current park and trail assets, and they are open to partnerships with the cities. • Residents on the western side of Hildale need to travel to the east side for park and recreation amenities. • Each of the park areas have an identity that can be built-from.
+ADA compliance of public areas and playground equipment should be considered when replacing current equipment. • As Hildale expands to the west (near the highway), there seems to be an opportunity to build a public open space / concert venue in the hillside area.
+Hildale enjoys a good relationship with federal land managers, and has discussed new arrangements for parcels that are adjacent and/or within city limits.